mohsinproduct/vibepaste/README.md

 **Capture any UI → Get AI-ready code in seconds.**

-VibePaste is a powerful Chrome extension that lets you **select any element(s) on a webpage**, describe what you want in plain English (or voice), and instantly get a perfectly structured prompt + screenshot that you can paste into ChatGPT, Claude, Cursor, or any other LLM.
+VibePaste is a powerful Chrome extension that lets you **select any element(s) on a webpage**, describe what you want in plain English (or voice) and instantly get a perfectly structured prompt + screenshot that you can paste into ChatGPT, Claude, Cursor or any other LLM.

 Whether you're **fixing** a broken UI or **copying** a beautiful design, VibePaste dramatically speeds up your frontend development workflow.